pacifictoy/slate/source/index.html.md

 Status | Meaning
 -----  | -------
-Pending| API call has been made successfully and we are now waiting for payer to transfer money into the virtual account.
+Unpaid | API call has been made successfully and we are now waiting for payer to transfer money into the virtual account.
+Pending| Payer has paid money into the virtual account, but we are waiting for bank settlement (2pm daily).
 Done   | Payer has paid money into the virtual account and the balance is now in your income wallet. (observable from the callback and dashboard)

+### Notes Regarding QA Testing

+When you call create-virtual-account in QA environment, it will be in "Unpaid" status for one minute, then it'll turn to "Pending" status for five minutes, finally it will turn to "Done" status.

 ### Notes Regarding Errors